observIQ/nanojack/README.md

     // is to retain all old log files.
     MaxBackups int `json:"maxbackups" yaml:"maxbackups"`

     // CopyTruncate defines the mechanism by which a file is backed up.
     // By default a backup is created by renaming the old file and creating
     // a new file in its place.
 If CopyTruncate is true, the old file will be
     // copied to a new file and then truncated.
     CopyTruncate bool `json:"copytruncate" yaml:"copytruncate"`

+    // Sequential defines whether backups are renamed by
+    // timestamp (example-2020-10-20T15-04-05.000000000.log) or
+    // by simple integer (example.log.1)
+    Sequential bool `json:"sequential" yaml:"sequential"`
 }
 ```
 Logger is an io.WriteCloser that writes to the specified filename.